-These requirements would cause community members to distrust the police and justice system officials and thereby result in a decrease in cooperation, hindering the ability of local law enforcement and local prosecutors to keep their communities safe.
-The conditions would also drain scarce resources that would otherwise be used to enhance public safety, depriving local law enforcement and justice system leaders of the discretion necessary to determine how best to protect their communities.
+Amici believe that the challenged provisions of New Jersey's Immigrant Trust Directive advance these vital law enforcement objectives. measures, New Jersey has opted not to facilitate federal removal actions, and it has chosen to inform detained individuals of developments that could implicate their legal rights.
+Invalidating two core provisions of the Immigrant Trust Directive at Plaintiff's behest would cause community members to distrust the police and justice system officials, thereby decreasing cooperation and hindering the ability of local law enforcement and local prosecutors to keep their communities safe.
+Entangling these essential functions with federal immigration enforcement would also drain scarce resources otherwise allocated to improving public safety.
+This redistribution, in turn, would deprive local law enforcement and justice system leaders of the discretion necessary to determine how best to protect their communities.